Tropical Poincar\'e duality spaces: Preliminaries

 Note that all cones intersect in a common minimal cell, and since we required each cone to have a vertex, this is the unique vertex $v$ in $\Sigma$.
 Moreover, a rational polyhedral fan corresponds to a \emph{cell complex} in the sense of \cite{Shepard,Curry}, when considering the fan as glued abstractly from the interiors of the cones. \begin{example} Consider the fan $\Sigma$ displayed in \cref{fig:cross}, which consists of the rays $\tau_1, \tau_2, \tau_3, \tau_4$ and the vertex $v$.
 The fan is pure dimensional, its maximal faces are the $\tau_i$ and it has dimension $1$.
 It consists of the union of the line $x=0$ and $y=0$ when considered in $N_\R$.
-We have $v \prec \tau_i$ for each $i$.
+We have $v \prec \tau_i$ for each $i$. \end{example} \begin{example} Another example of a fan is shown in \cref{fig:complete}.
+This fan has one vertex $v$, three one-dimensional cones $\tau_i$, and three two-dimensional cones $\sigma_i$.
+For instance, the faces of $\sigma_1$ are the cones $\tau_1$ and $\tau_2$ as well as the vertex $v$. \end{example}

-\end{example} Fans of particular interest in tropical geometry are the \emph{Bergman fans} of matroids (see \cite{ZharkovOrlikSolomonAlg,BergmanComplexPhyloTree} for definitions).
+Fans of particular interest in tropical geometry are the \emph{Bergman fans} of matroids (see \cite{ZharkovOrlikSolomonAlg,BergmanComplexPhyloTree} for definitions).
 These serve as the local models of abstract tropical manifolds (see \cite[Section 1.6]{MZ14}). \begin{example} Let $M$ be a matroid on $E=\set{0,\dots, n}$ with lattice of flats $\mathscr{L}$, and let $\Z \set{e_0, \dots, e_n}$ be the lattice of rank $n+1$ generated by elements $e_0, \dots, e_n$.
 Let $N$ be the quotient defined by

 For any subset $S\subseteq E$, let $p_S = \sum_{i \in S} \pi(e_i)$ in $N$, so that in particular $p_E = 0$.
 For any chain $F_\bullet$ of flats of the matroid $M$,

 the cone associated to $F_\bullet$ is the non-negative span